MicrosoftDocs/entra-docs/docs/id-protection/concept-identity-protection-risks.md

 ## Nonpremium detections

-Customers without Microsoft Entra ID P2 licenses receive detections titled "additional risk detected" without the detailed information regarding the detection that customers with P2 licenses do.
+Customers without Microsoft Entra ID P2 licenses receive detections titled **Additional risk detected** without the detailed information regarding the detection that customers with P2 licenses do.
 For more information, see the [license requirements](overview-identity-protection.md#license-requirements).

 ### Nonpremium sign-in risk detections

 #### Additional risk detected (sign-in)

 Calculated in real-time or offline.
 This detection indicates that one of the premium detections was detected.
-Since the premium detections are visible only to Microsoft Entra ID P2 customers, they're titled "additional risk detected" for customers without Microsoft Entra ID P2 licenses.
+Since the premium detections are visible only to Microsoft Entra ID P2 customers, they're titled **Additional risk detected** for customers without Microsoft Entra ID P2 licenses.

 #### Admin confirmed user compromised